Impressions of the Cote Vermeille: from Leucate to Collioure

 Inside you'll find rooms filled with armour, helmets and two 16th century canons and there are a number dedicated to temporary exhibitions.
 A staircase leads to a terrace with panoramic views of Collioure, Port Vendres and the mountains and plains of the surrounding countryside.
 The sea is so blue it's almost hard to differentiate between where the horizon line begins.

-One of the coolest things we noticed up here was the graffiti on the tiles by soldiers and military officers who lived on-site at the Fort.
-The writing below was signed 1832 and was so elegant.
+One of the coolest things we notice up here is the graffiti on the tiles by soldiers and military officers who lived on-site at the Fort.
+The writing below was signed 1832 and so elegant.
 There are hundreds of similar etchings into the stone and even drawings.
 Fascinating.

 It's well worth a visit and even if history isn't your thing, you won't get a better view of Collioure.